sara-sabr/ITStrategy/_posts/en/2019-10-15-case-continuous-improvement.md

 The TLDR of this article is that 'continuous', in more formal terms, means compounding.
 Or, depending on your preferred jargon, exponential.
-If you graph output with the Y axis as 'units produced' and X as time, then the team that continously improves will increase their output exponentially.
+If you graph output with the Y axis as 'units produced' and X as time, then the team that continuously improves will increase their output exponentially.
 And given some arbitrarily large value n (or as n approaches infinity) then exponential will always beat linear.
 Given that our teams exist for some arbitrarily long time (n), then teams who continually improve will be more productive than a team who does not.

 If that sounded a little math-y or jargon-y, we'll walk through it below.

-## The Case for Continous Improvement
+## The Case for Continuous Improvement

 *This demonstration was created using the fantastic site, [desmos](https://www.desmos.com/calculator).*